openvinotoolkit/open_model_zoo/models/public/mask_rcnn_inception_resnet_v2_atrous_coco/mask_rcnn_inception_resnet_v2_atrous_coco.md

     - `conf` - confidence for the predicted class
     - (`x_min`, `y_min`) - coordinates of the top left bounding box corner (coordinates stored in normalized format, in range [0, 1])
     - (`x_max`, `y_max`) - coordinates of the bottom right bounding box corner  (coordinates stored in normalized format, in range [0, 1])
-2. Segmentation heatmaps for all classes for every output bounding box, name: `masks`, shape: [N, 90, 33, 33], where N is the number of detected masks, 90 is the number of classes, with background class excluded.
+2. Segmentation heatmaps for all classes for every output bounding box, name: `masks`, shape: [N, 90, 33, 33], where N is the number of detected masks, 90 is the number of classes (the background class excluded).

 ## Legal Information